AhmadMHawwash/forge/goals/feature-request.md

 - Consider testing strategy for the functionality
 - Identify any dependencies or integration points

+**For complex features (Least-to-Most approach):**

+1. Identify the simplest, most basic version that provides value
+2. Design that minimal version first
+3. Layer on additional complexity incrementally
+4. Each layer builds on the validated previous layer

 **Document your approach:**
 - What components or files need to be created/modified
 - How data will flow through the system